Related Content

 The train will call at Hoeje Taastrup station as it offers an easy transfer into very frequent, local S-Tog trains which call at stations closer to the city centre than København H, as well as at the main station.

-New trains will enter service on the Zurich - Basel ↔ Amsterdam / Hamburg routes.
+New trains are now being used on the Zurich - Basel ↔ Amsterdam / Hamburg overnight routes.

 The Lausanne - Geneve ↔ Lyon - Avignon - Marseille service by TGV Lyria train is to be expanded.